Who We Are

 - Lancet NCD Action Group

-The campaign for a UN Summit on NCDs was launched in Geneva in May 2009 by the International Diabetes Federation, World Heart Federation, and the Union for International Cancer Control at an event titled Health and Development: Held back by Non-Communicable diseases.
+The campaign for a UN Summit on NCDs was launched at the World Health Assembly, Geneva in May 2009 by the International Diabetes Federation, World Heart Federation, and the Union for International Cancer Control at an event titled Health and Development: Held back by Non-Communicable diseases.
+Following that event the three federations issued “Time to Act: The Global Emergency of Non-communicable Diseases”, the first publication to call for a UN Summit on NCDs,

-In May 2010, this collaboration was further strengthened with the establishment of the NCD Alliance name and website.
-In September 2010, the Alliance launched the UN Summit Partners Group, the Common Interest Group, and the Supporter's Group.
+In May 2010, this collaboration was further strengthened by inviting the International union Against TB and Lung Disease (The Union) to join, thereby including federations representing the four major NCDs.
+A Memorandum of Understanding was established between the four federations, in response to the growing momentum for the Summit and need to mobilise more widely, raise funds and recruit staff.
+In September 2010, the NCD Alliance launched the UN Summit Partners Group, the Common Interest Group, and the Supporter's Group

 Please visit the links below for more information.